the-themis-benchmarks/home/README.md

   monkey_testing_time_on_emulator.txt  # the first line is the starting testing time, and the second line is the ending testing time
 ```

 **How to validate**: If you can see all these files and these files are non-empty (use `ls -l` to check), the quick test succeeds.
-Note that the number of coverage files varies according to the testing time.
+Note that the number of coverage data files (e.g., `coverage_1.ec`) varies according to the testing time.
 In practice, Themis notifies an app to dump coverage data every five minutes.